sethblack/black-seo-analyzer/INSTALL.md

 ### Windows (Basic) {#windows-basic}

-1. Download the latest Windows zip file (.zip) from the [releases page](https://github.com/sethblack/black-seo-analyzer/releases).
+1. Download the latest Windows executable (`black-seo-analyzer.exe`) from the [releases page](https://github.com/sethblack/black-seo-analyzer/releases).

-2. Right-click and extract the ZIP file to a location of your choice (e.g., `C:\Program Files\black-seo-analyzer`).
+2. Move the downloaded `black-seo-analyzer.exe` file to a location of your choice (e.g., `C:\Program Files\black-seo-analyzer`).

-3. Open Command Prompt as Administrator and navigate to the extracted directory:
+3. Open Command Prompt and navigate to the directory where you placed the executable:

 ```cmd
 cd C:\Program Files\black-seo-analyzer